sitebay/docs/articles/guides/tools-reference/basics/how-to-copy-files-and-directories-in-sitebay/index.md

 ## Getting Started

-First up, you'll need to be logged into your Site Bay account and have access to your WordPress hosting environment.
+First up, you'll need to be logged into your SiteBay account and have access to your WordPress hosting environment.

 ## Copying Basics